AitorSantaeugenia/AnotherNetflix/README.md

 # Netflix Clone

+> **Note**: This project was originally created in 2018 and has been updated in 2025 for deployment on Vercel.

 A modern Netflix clone built with React, Firebase, and Tailwind CSS.
 This project demonstrates a fully functional streaming platform with user authentication, movie browsing, and personal watchlists.

 ## 🚀 Live Demo